sisrfeng/coc-wiki/F.A.Q.md

-Here's some common problems that you may need to understand when working with coc.nvim.
+Here are some common problems that you may need to understand when working with coc.nvim.

 ## Can't get keywords completion items from other buffer.

 The buffer source only provide keywords from buffers meet these conditions:

-* Should be loaded by vim, use `:ls` to get buffer list and make sure there's `h` for hidden buffers, you can also use `bufloaded` function to check if a buffer is loaded.
+* Use `bufloaded()` function to check if a buffer is loaded.
-* The `buftype` option should be empty, check it by `:echo &buftype` in your buffer.
+* The `buftype` option should be empty, check it by `:echo getbufvar(bufnr, "&buftype")`.
-* The file associated with buffer should not be git ignored, add `"coc.source.buffer.ignoreGitignore": false` to your config file if you want keywords from git ignored files.

 ## Environment node doesn't meet the requirement.